HenryJBrowne/Shogi/README.md

 Run using the main method found within the Shogigui class...

-Piece images used within this program were taken from Ka-hu/shogi-pieces: Shogi (Japanese Chess) pieces and boards (github.com)
--following the copy-right guidelines stated
+Piece images used within this program were taken from https://github.com/Ka-hu/shogi-pieces pieces and boards (github.com) -following the copy-right guidelines stated